Categories

 INTERESTING WALKS

 • Gallivan Center is a public plaza in the heart of downtown SLC that’s been landscaped to perfection, signifying the progressive trend in design in the city.
-Music festivals are plentiful in the summer, while an ice rink is constructed for winter.

 • Need a place to rest your legs and sip something delicious?
 Head to Three Pines Coffee, The Tea Grotto, or IndieGo Coffee.